patrickarlt/acetate-site/src/getting-started.md

 ## What's Next?

 Take a look at [Understanding Acetate](/understanding-acetate/) for a more in depth look at how Acetate works.
-Then you are ready to start building your project or dive into some of the sample sites.
+Then you'll be ready to start building your project or dive into some of the sample sites.

 ## Starter Projects